danbev/learning-ai/notes/position-embeddings/ggml-rope.md

 Notice that the rampmix is 1.0 until it hits dimension 20, after which is becomes less than 1.0 and at dimension 46 it becomes 0.0.
 And notice that this corresponds to our `corr_dims` values.
+One thing that I noticed is that dimension 20 is actually dimension 21 as we are counting from 0.
+I'm not sure if this this important but perhaps this should be taken into account in the code?

 We then use the value of `ramp_mix`:
 ```c